YARMARK/CAP-Odata-pet-project/Readme.md

       ```
       cds add data
       ```
+    * Fill out the generated document.
+You can use [website](https://www.mockaroo.com) to generate data;
     * Set uo database by running and generate db.sqlite file:
       ```
       cds deploy --to sqlite